City of Literature

 Dunedin, which is close to the heart of so many New Zealand writers, was recently formally recognised as a UNESCO City of Literature.

-Join me to hear stories about famous past and present New Zealand writers their lives, their work, and their love of Dunedin - by visiting historic and new places of literary interest.
+You'll hear stories about famous past and present New Zealand writers their lives, their work, and their love of Dunedin - by visiting historic and new places of literary interest.

 If you LOVE books, you’ll LOVE this tour!